voidfiles/rumproarious.com/content/post/2019-12-01-500-articles-to-read.markdown

 Of course, there are great books, peer reviewed research, lectures, and videos out there as well.
 But, I have a soft spot for The Feed of written content the internet produces.

-[stopgap]: In a stopgap effort this year I printed it out.
+[^stopgap]: In a stopgap effort this year I printed it out.
 I wrote code to condense the articles to two columns.
 Even then printed on the front and back, I sheepishly hauled over 200 pages for a month, but I read them all.